 - Ability to perform manual labor for extended periods of time

 - Ability to understand and follow both written and oral instructions

 - Knowledge of use of equipment and tools used in Public Works practices

 - Must live and maintain residency no more than 25 minutes from the City of Oak Park

 The City of Oak Park Human Resources Department only accepts electronic submissions.
-Completed City of Employment Application Form, resumes and other pertinent data must be sent in PDF format to firstname.lastname@example.org.
+Please download and complete an application at www.oakparkmi.gov.
+Completed City Employment Application forms, resumes and other pertinent data must be sent in PDF format to email@example.com.